Eric-Ta/Self_Checkout_System/README.md

  that makes use of the hardware and the testing of the software logic was written by myself and my group members.

+ Also included are diagrams of the application (eg. structural and state diagrams)
  # Test Video
  To see how I tested and created the tests for the system, watch this video! <br />
  https://youtu.be/OFyIjCUARmo